Garrison Sanborn

-Garrison Sanborn (born July 31, 1985) is an American football long snapper who is a free agent.
+Garrison Sanborn (born July 31, 1985) is an American former professional football player who was a long snapper in the National Football League (NFL).
 He was signed by the Buffalo Bills as an undrafted free agent in 2009.
-He played college football at Florida State.
+He played college football for the Florida State Seminoles.

-Early years
+Early life

 Sanborn graduated from Tampa Jesuit in 2003 and lettered three years in football as a long snapper, linebacker (junior year) and center (senior year).
 He won the district championship all three years and advanced to the state semifinals as a senior.
 He also lettered for four years as a wrestler.
 His team won wrestling district titles in all four years and won the regional title and placed sixth in the state meet as a senior in the 189-pound class.
 He married Tara Sanborn in 2011, whom he met at Florida State University.
 They are united in their Catholic faith.

 College career

 Sanborn played for Florida State from 2003 to 2007.
 He was redshirted in 2003.